vinamra57/gitstory/docs/user/user-guide.md

 ## 7. Reporting Bugs and Issues

-As of this stage of development, GitStory’s core features are not yet implemented.
-Once development progresses, the team will use **GitHub Issues** to track bugs and feature requests.

-For now, users and testers can report setup or documentation problems directly to the team (via Discord or class communication channels).
+As of this stage of development, GitStory’s core features have been implemented.
+The GitStory team uses **GitHub Issues** to track bugs and feature requests, and encourages users to open issues they see in GitStory.
+Users and testers may also report setup or documentation problems directly to the team (via Discord or class communication channels), though GitHub Issues is preferred.

 When GitStory’s issue tracker is active, a helpful bug report should include: